csdavidson/dnd5e_tactician_class/Tactician.md

 At 7th level, you gain access to another class of Sidekick: the Spellcaster.
 Specifically, you can recruit Spellcasters with the Healer spellcasting feature to fill open Sidekick slots.

+### Salve Incarnate
+*7th level Savior feature*

+As your sacred connection deepens you become able to perform miracles of healing with your touch.
+You can cast the spell *lesser restoration* once without spell using components or expending a spell slot.
+At 9th level, this feature improves so that you can instead cast *greater restoration* if you choose to.

+You can use this ability once, and regain all uses of it upon completing a long rest.

+### Divine Protectors
+*11th level Savior feature*

+Those who follow you begin to gain an ounce of divine favor as they strive to see your destiny fulfilled.
+When you engage in a long rest, you can grant any one of your cadre followers either the Lay on Hands or Divine Smite feature (the same as the Paladin class features).
+The following conditions apply:

+**Lay on Hands**
+- The characters granted Lay on Hands retain the feature until they expend the entirety of their healing pool.
+- The healing pool for this version of Lay on Hands does not refill upon completing any rest.
+-

+### Ordained Purpose
+*11th level Savior feature*

+### Harbinger of Prophecy
+*15th level Savior feature*

 ---
 # Tactician spell list
 ---